Sales Tax Revocation

 ) Judge: Chapman

 For Petitioner: Mr. Clark Snelson, Assistant Attorney General

 Mr. Kerry Wheelwright, from the Taxpayer Services Division

 Mr. Stan Allen, from the Taxpayer Services Division

 STATEMENT OF THE CASE

-This matter came before the Utah State Tax Commission for an Initial Hearing pursuant to the provisions of Utah Code Ann.
-'59-1-502.5 on January 23, 2003.
+This matter came before the Utah State Tax Commission for an Initial Hearing pursuant to the provisions of Utah Code Ann. §59-1-502.5 on January 23, 2003.
 Attempts to reach Respondent by telephone at the time of the hearing were unsuccessful.

-This matter is before the Utah State Tax Commission on the Request for Revocation of Sales Tax License, filed by Petitioner on February 19, 2002.
-Petitioner requests the revocation of sales tax license number ##### pursuant to Utah Code Ann.
-'59-12-106(1) on the grounds that Respondent has failed to comply with the laws of the Utah Sales Tax Act.
+This matter is before the Utah State Tax Commission due to the Request for a Revocation of Sales Tax License Number #####, filed by Petitioner on December 10, 2002.
+The Petitioner is seeking revocation of the sales tax license pursuant to Utah Code Ann.
+'59-12-106(1), on the grounds that Respondent has failed to comply with the laws of the Utah Sales Tax Act.